 Environmental reasons are often mentioned as reason to pick a reusable Christmas tree over chopping down a real one, but the reality isn’t so clear.
 Because the real trees you’d put in your home are grown specifically to become Christmas decorations, they aren’t contributing to deforestation like you might think.
 Farms usually grow one to three new trees to replace each one cut down, keeping the number of trees balanced and generating more oxygen.
+This Christmas tree farmer who sells $1,000 trees each year is a career forester, who grows them the “right” way.

 The carbon footprint of a real Christmas tree depends on where you live.
 If you can drive easily to an evergreen farm, you can get your hands on a locally grown tree without burning much gas.
 Without a grower nearby, though, your tree will have to travel first to your town, and then to your home.
 Still, because most artificial trees are made in China, it would take years to balance out the carbon burned while importing them overseas.